idaholab/moose/modules/stochastic_tools/doc/content/source/samplers/Metropolis.md

-The following file creates the Metropolis sampler for two input parameters having Weibull and Uniform distributions. [!param](/Samplers/Metropolis/num_rows) denotes the number of Markov chains. [!param](/Samplers/Metropolis/inputs_vpp) provides Metropolis sampler with the previous sample in order to decide the next sample. [!param](/Samplers/Metropolis/proposal_std) contains the standard deviations of the proposal distributions for the two parameters. [!param](/Samplers/Metropolis/initial_values) are the starting values for the Metropolis sampler.
+The following file creates the Metropolis sampler for two input parameters having Weibull and Uniform distributions. [!param](/Samplers/Metropolis/num_rows) denotes the number of Markov chains. [!param](/Samplers/Metropolis/proposal_std) contains the standard deviations of the proposal distributions for the two parameters. [!param](/Samplers/Metropolis/initial_values) are the starting values for the Metropolis sampler.